getenforce Command: Tutorial & Examples

 else

-echo "SELinux is not enforcing policies."
+echo "SELinux is disabled."

 fi